gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Can use this to determine which source sets to include in a given binary.
 - Model ABI as part of platform.
 A tool chain can produce binaries for some set of ABIs.
 - Use the term 'Visual Studio' consistently instead of 'Visual C++'
-- Test coverage for Visual studio 2012, 2013
 - Tool chain represents an installation.
 Must be easy to configure the discovered tool chain, and configure extra installations.
-- Improve name spacing in the DSL, so that only the current thing (or no thing) is reachable without some kind of qualification.

 ## Source

-- Split headers source set out of HeaderExportingSourceSet subclasses.
-- Introduce a composite source set that groups source into api + impl.
 - Allow dependencies to be declared between source sets
     - native language source set A depends on header source set B makes the headers of B available when compiling A.
     - native language source set A depends on native language source B makes the object files of B available when linking A into a binary.